 Regrets are the barriers we place between ourselves and limitless potential.

 The example of a man on death row embracing acceptance over regret is an extreme example, but it is relevant to us all.
-By the time we have reached midlife, we have all made mistakes (sometimes they were apparent mistakes), and we have all experienced regret and believed it to be real.
+By the time we have reached midlife, we have all made (apparent) mistakes, and we have all experienced regret and believed it to be real.